OpenCHAMI/openchami.org/content/blog/fabrica-inventory/index.md

 What if you need an endpoint that isn't simple CRUD?
 For example, what if we want a custom endpoint `/devices/summary` that returns a simple report, like `{"total_devices": 5, "types": {"Node": 3, "Rack": 2}}`?

-To make this change, we can modify the file that waas generated at `cmd/server/main.go`.
+To make this change, we can modify the file that was generated at `cmd/server/main.go`.

 ### How it Works